A place to learn more about Windows MultiPoint Server, directly from the development team.

 MCT produces a variety of USB and Network attached WMS zero client devices under their name and a variety of OEMs such as Dell Wyse.

-Drivers for the following devices are available from the Connect Download Center.
+Drivers for the following devices are available from MCT or the vendor you purchased the device from.

-SMSC provides their chip set to a variety of OEMs who produce zero clients such as Atrust and HP.
+SMSC provides their chip set to a variety of OEMs who produce zero clients such as Atrust, Acer, Centerm, and HP.

-SMSC USB Zero Client Drivers for the following devices are available from the Connect Download Center.
+SMSC USB Zero Client Drivers for the following devices are available from the manufacturers:

-SMSC Atrust USB-Over-Ethernet Zero Client Drivers for the following devices are available from the Connect Download Center.
+SMSC Atrust USB-Over-Ethernet Zero Client Drivers for the following devices are available from Atrust:

-SMSC HP USB-Over-Ethernet Zero Client Drivers for the following devices are available from the Connect Download Center.
+SMSC HP USB-Over-Ethernet Zero Client Drivers for the following devices are available from SMSC:

 Hi, I have a case where I need 2 serial ports on 2 different zero clients.
 Of course I use some FTDI USB to serial adapters and they work fine.
 My problem is that I need to find a way to lock the COM port to the zero client, meaning if I start the zero clients in a different sequence at this time the COM port numbers gets scrambled between the stations.